Gratitude―The Key to a Happy Mind

 “Do this simple thing every day; wake up, be grateful, be kind and help others.
 If you do this, your life will be filled with joy." –His Holiness, The 14th Dalai Lama

 Follow the advice of Buddhist leader Thich Nhat Hanh, “With all I have experienced in my own life, the power of gratitude stands above everything else.
 In your mindfulness practice, use gratitude until it becomes your way of life.”
 In this book discover how gratitude is your key to a happy mind.

-The four keys to the Gate of Heaven: As it turns out, Buddha had quite a lot to say on the subject of gratitude, including citing it as one of the four keys to the Gate of Heaven.
+Buddha’s teachings.
+Buddha had a lot to say on the subject of gratitude, including citing it as one of the four keys to the Gate of Heaven.
 Why is this?
 Perhaps the sheer simplicity of gratefulness is a key, as it is available to all of us at any time.
-Even in the midst of over-busyness, stress, and chaos, we can find plenty to be glad about, and The Buddha’s Guide to Gratitude will start your journey towards Zen and gratefulness.
+Even in the midst of stress and chaos, we can find plenty to be glad about, and The Buddha’s Guide to Gratitude starts your journey towards Zen and gratefulness.

 - Hands-on exercises

 - Inspiring quotations

 If you liked books such as No-Nonsense Buddhism for Beginners or Chakra Healing, you will want to read The Buddha’s Guide to Gratitude.